Distinguishing Deer, Roe or Red?

-Roe deer don’t live in herds like red deer, but occasionally can be seen in small family groups like this one
+Roe deer don’t live in herds like their red cousins, but occasionally they can be seen in small family groups like this one.

 One identifying feature of roe deer is the snow white patches on their rumps.
 The female also has a fluffy bit of tail called a ‘tush’.
 The rump becomes enlarged to a round disc when they are excited or anxious.

 Unlike the great antlers of the red stag, the roe buck’s antlers are short, about 30cm long at best.
 While they are growing they have a furry covering called a velvet, as shown in the photo above.
 They grow vertically from the head and usually have three prongs at the end.

 Just like foxes, these animals are increasingly becoming urbanised.
 Urban roe deer are a feature of Glasgow where they like to live in the cemeteries.
 Notably they have been seen on and off in the famous Glasgow Necropolis.
 They are dicing with death there.
 In 2006 after their presence in the Necropolis was televised; their raised profile meant they were shot by some kids with air rifles.
 If they do return to Glasgow Necropolis more caution is required.